hongchaozhang/hongchaozhang.github.io/source/_posts/2015-06-27-some-useful-links-for-building-github-pages.md

 title: Some useful links for building Github Pages blog
 ---

+[**updated 2015.10.30**] The followings ways for deploying posts is **deprecated**.
+Refer to [deploying octopress](http://hongchaozhang.github.io/blog/2015/09/09/migrate-blog-to-octopress/) for details.
+But if you knows things this post descripbes, you will have better understanding of octopress.

 [**updated 2015.09.13**] Github has two kind of pages: **user/orgnization pages** and **project pages (gh-pages)**.

 Currently, I am using the **user/orgnization pages** deployed by [octopress](http://octopress.org/).
 This is recommended, due to the easy deployment.